CAO Gold

 CAO Gold - Foot

 I strayed away from using the punch on this cigar.
 The ring gauge is a little too small for my massive punch.
-So I’m going back to the ole double bladed capped back cutter!
-It’s a go to of mine.
+So I’m going back to the ole double-bladed capped back cutter!
+It’s a go-to of mine.
 The dry draw is absolutely fantastic.
 Very easy to pull some air down through the barrel and all signs are pointing to this being a great smoke.
-I think it’s about time to put some flame to this leaf.
+I think it’s about time to put some flame on this leaf.

 Smoking